Self-healing high-dimensional quantum key distribution using hybrid spin-orbit Bessel states: Experimental set-up

 \subsection{Procedure and analysis}

-We measure the scattering matrix for the BG and, for comparison reasons, the LG profiles under three conditions: (I) in free-space, (II) with a R$_1= 600 \mu$m obstruction placed strategically such that the complete decoding is performed after $L>z_{\text{min}}$ ($L$: distance between obstruction and decoding SLM).
-Subsequently, (III) with a R$_2= 800 \mu$m obstruction, placed at the same position, however, in this case, the shadow region overlaps the detection system ($L<z_{\text{min}}$).
-Thus, in the latter case, the mode is not able to self-reconstruct completely before being projected.
-We measure the quantum bit error ratio (QBER) in each of these cases and computed the mutual information between Alice and Bob in $d=4$ dimensions by\,\cite{cerf2002security}
+We measured the scattering matrix for the BG and, for comparison reasons, the LG profiles under three conditions: (FS) in free-space; (R$_1$) with a $600$ $\mu$m radius obstruction placed strategically such that the complete decoding is performed after $L>z_{\text{min}}$ ($L$: distance between obstruction and decoding SLM); and (R$_2$) with a $800$ $\mu$m radius obstruction, placed at the same position.
+In the (R$_2$) the shadow region overlaps the detection system ($L<z_{\text{min}}$) so that the mode is not able to self-reconstruct completely before being detected.
+We measure the quantum bit error rate (QBER) in each of these cases and computed the mutual information between Alice and Bob in $d=4$ dimensions by \cite{cerf2002security}

 Here, $e$ denotes the QBER.
-Lastly, we measured the practical secure key rate per signal state emitted by Alice, using the Gottesman-Lo-L\"{u}tkenhaus-Preskill (GLLP) method \cite{gottesman2004d,schiavon2016heralded} for practical implementations with BB84 states, given by
+Lastly, we measured the practical secure key rate per signal state emitted by Alice, using the Gottesman-Lo-L\"{u}tkenhaus-Preskill (GLLP) method \cite{gottesman2004security,schiavon2016heralded} for practical implementations with BB84 states, given by

-where $Q_\mu \sim 10^{-4}$ is the photon yield for an average intensity $\mu$, $H_d(\cdot)$ is the high-dimensional Shannon entropy and $f_{\text{EC}}$ is a factor that accounts for error correction and is nominally $f_{\text{EC}}= 1.2$ for error correction systems that are currently in practice.
-Furthermore, $\Delta$ is the multi photon rate computed as $\frac{1-P_0-P_1}{Q_{\mu}}$ where $P_{0,1}$ are the vacuum and single photon emission probabilities.
-Moreover the term, $1-\Delta$ accounts for photon splitting attacks\,\cite{schiavon2016heralded} and can be reduced by using ideal photon sources since $\Delta\rightarrow 0$.
-In our experiment, we measure the photon intensity to be $\mu=10^{-3}$ in free-space and decreases accordingly with the varied obstructions.
+where $H_d(\cdot)$ is the high-dimensional Shannon entropy and $f_{\text{EC}}$ is a factor that accounts for error correction and is nominally $f_{\text{EC}}= 1.2$ for error correction systems that are currently in practice.

+The photon gain is defined as $Q_\mu = \sum_n Y_n P_n(\mu)$ (in the orders of $10^{-4}$ for our experiment), where $Y_n$ is the $n$-th photon yield while $P_n$ is the probability distribution over $n$ with respect to the average photon number $\mu$, following sub-Poisson statistics for heralded photons produced from a SPDC source \cite{schiavon2016heralded}. $Y_n$ can be calculated from the background rate, $p_D = 2.5 \times 10^{-6}$ photons per gating window (25 ns), and $n$-signal detection efficiency $\eta_n$: